 Also, you can defer the tax payments to next year by investing your profits back into your business.

-In many ways, it’s in the hands of a businessman to optimise the income taxes, while salaries person have a limited option to save tax capped by the limits decided by the government.
+In many ways, it’s in the hands of a businessman to optimize the income taxes, while salaries person have a limited tax saving option capped by the limits decided by the government.

 5. Business Service Income – Under the presumptive scheme, 50% of income is taxable.